 Prerequisite: Phys 111.
 Math 125, 141 or 161

 The first part of this course introduces special relativity, the modern theory of spacetime.
 Topics include Lorentz contraction, time dilation, the spacetime metric, and conservation laws.
 Concepts such as energy and momentum are introduced as needed.
 This is followed by a topic of contemporary physics research.
 The topic varies; it will be drawn from an area such as cosmology, subatomic particles, nanophysics, or biophysics.
 The lab explores contemporary physics experiments.
-Lecture/Laboratory.
+Counts toward the Natural Sciences Unit of the Common Course of Study.

 Taught fall semester.